Piccadilly, Warwickshire: History

-In 2009 a memorial wall was built containing the names of all the miners who worked at Kingsbury Colliery and Dexter Colliery.
-In the center of the wall there is a miner's lamp that is always lit to commemorate those who have died and those who remember working down the mines.

 Demographics

 According to the 2001 Census the population of the Hurley and Wood End ward was 3,642.
 Over 99.5% of people (3,550) describe themselves as White British with only 89 people from other ethnic groups.
 The most common distance travelled to work is 5–10 km, which is essentially to Tamworth, with the most common form of employment being manufacturing.
 The Ward almost has an almost exact 50:50 split of males and females, with a ratio of 1,822 to 1,820 respectively.
 According to Kingsbury Parish Council there are 142 houses in the village.

 Governance

 The village is part of the Kingsbury civil parish.

 The village was originally part of the Tamworth Rural District from its creation, until 1965 when it became part of the Atherstone Rural District.
 In 1974 under the Local Government Act 1972 it became part of the newly formed district of North Warwickshire.
 Inside North Warwickshire it is part of the Hurley and Wood End Ward, and because of the mining connection the village often elects Labour councillors.

-It is part of the North Warwickshire constituency and the current MP is Conservative Craig Tracey.
+It is part of the North Warwickshire constituency and the current MP is Labour Rachel Taylor.